 - For the renter's product, you could set the restriction for the 0–619 credit tier to Disallow and the restriction for the 620–1000 credit tier to None.

 - For the homeowner's product, you could set credit tiers of 0–659 and 660–1000.

 - Select Settings.

 - Beside Lexis Nexis Credit Scoring, select the pencil icon.

-- Under Filter and set credit tiers by Effective Date, Business Location and Policy Type, in the dropdown list, select Default to set up credit scores for all effective dates or select a specific effective date.
+- Under Filter and set credit tiers by Effective Date, Business Location and Policy Type, select Default from the dropdown list to set up credit scores for all effective dates or select a specific effective date.

 - In the table, type the Low and High values for each credit tier.